14rau/Eula/README.md

 Commands should be added into the `src/commands` folder.
 You can use the DataLoder class, to load/save Data as a json file.
 By default Eula will create a localdb.json file to store the data, since a database would be a overkill for this small project.

 ### Deploy
 To deploy Eula by yourself, you have to have docker installed, and also created your `.env` and copied over your token.
-You can either use the docker-compose file, or just plain docker.
+You only have to run `docker-compose up --build` to run your current version in an container.